gregsdennis/Manatee.Json/docs_source/usage/schema/overview.md

 Manatee.Json declares the meta-schemas for the supported drafts as members of the `MetaSchemas` static class.

-Draft-08 introduced vocabularies.
-As part of this new feature, the meta-schema for draft-08 has been split into vocabulary-specific meta-schemas.
+Draft 2019-09 introduced vocabularies.
+As part of this new feature, the meta-schema for draft 2019-09 has been split into vocabulary-specific meta-schemas.
 Additionally, the specification recognizes that the meta-schemas aren't perfect and may need to be updated occasionally.
 To this end, the meta-schemas are versioned with the year and month they are published.
 The schemas within this library are named accordingly.

 ## Keywords